-- Academic Coordinator - Second Year at Washington
+Academic CoordinatorThird Year at Washington

-Kellie Lewis-Jay begins her second season as an assistant coach at the University of Washington.
+Kellie Lewis-Jay begins her third season as an assistant coach at the University of Washington.
 Although relatively new to the Husky program, she is no stranger to the Daugherty system of basketball.
 Lewis-Jay played two years under June and Mike at Boise State University.

-Lewis-Jay duties include scouting, recruiting, onfloor coaching and working as the coordinator of the Huskies summer camps and clinics.
+Lewis-Jay duties include scouting, recruiting, and on-floor coaching.